-- (a) Contract revenues and costs Revenue is recognized based on the actual work done which is consistent with the percentage-of-completion method.
+Contract revenue is recognized over time based on the actual work done which is consistent with the percentage of completion method.
 Under this method, revenues are recognized in proportion to the actual cost incurred as a percentage of total estimated costs for each contract as determined and certified by project engineers.
-Costs are recognized based on actual costs incurred (see also Note 2.10). - (b) Interest Recognized as the interest accrues taking into account the effective yield on the asset.
-Interest income is presented as Finance Income in the statement of comprehensive income.
+Costs are recognized based on actual costs incurred.